On gravity unification in SL(2N,C) gauge theories: gravity

 In this regard, we propose that the gauge field multiplet $I_{\mu }$ (\ref {125}) stems from some prototype nondynamical multiplet $\mathcal{I}_{\mu }$ , which globally transforms akin to $I_{\mu }$, but does not gauge the matter fermions.
 They are connected in a covariant way through the tetrads involved

 when the Lagrange multiplier term (\ref{is}) in the gauge gravity Lagrangian is varied under the nondynamical $\mathcal{I}_{\mu }$ multiplet.
-However, one can easily find that, as follows from the $\gamma $-matrix algebra$^{2}$ , and, in particular, from the identity
+However, one can easily find that, as follows from the $\gamma $-matrix algebra$^{1}$ , and, in particular, from the identity

-the gauge multiplet $I_{\mu }$ with the strictly orthonormal tetrads (\ref {or}) automatically vanishes.
+the gauge multiplet $I_{\mu }$ with the strictly invertible tetrads (\ref{or} ) automatically vanishes.
 This means that the theory only possesses the global $SL(2,C)$ symmetry in this limit and gauge gravity is in fact absent.